stevepark27/qa-assignment-tool/README.md

 Improved fairness and consistency of assignments

+Balanced workloads even when leads have different qualification levels

 Promoted monthly variation to avoid repetition

 Increased efficiency and transparency for the QA manager